-We have created this guide to app monetization to help you successfully start monetizing your app and increase the ROI of your mobile presence.
-We have added everything you need to know about mobile app monetization in this post.
+We created this app monetization guide to assist you in successfully monetizing your app and help you increase the ROI of your mobile app.
+This post contains everything you need to know about mobile app monetization.

 What is App Monetization?

 Mobile app monetization is the deployment of methods and techniques to generate revenue from a mobile.
-Users often balk at paying for applications because most of them are offered free of cost.
-Mobile app monetization statistics & facts show that, over the last few years, the number of mobile app downloads has increased and will reach 218 billion annual downloads by 2020.
-And it is expected to grow more in upcoming years.
+Mobile app monetization statistics & facts show that, the number of mobile app downloads has increased and has reached 230 billion annual downloads by 2021.
+And in the years to come, greater growth is anticipated.

 Types of Mobile App Monetization